KirillYushkevich/KirillYushkevich.github.io/index.md

 # Math

-I enjoy watching Youtube High Math educational videos and solve some presented problems
+I enjoy sloving math/high math problems.I am inspired by the works of Ramanujan.

-## Programming
+# Programming

-Most of non studing time i try to spent on improving and writing code
+My by far best programming language is c#.But i also have experience with python and java.
+Most experienced c# technologies are Xamarin and WPF

-### Classical Litarature
+# Classical Litarature

-I enjoy reading alot.My favorite book is Ray Bradbury's The Martian Chronicles
+I fond of reading classical literature.My collections contains more then 100 books.Favorite author is Ray Bradbury

+# Asian culture

+Right now i am trying to make a move forward on my understanding Japanese and Chinese culture.

+# Video Games

+I spend a lot of time analyzing video game market,trying to find insparation to create my own game.

 ## Learning and Code stuff